oxc-project/bench-linter/README.md

 # Benchmark for Oxc, Biome and ESLint

-This repository contains two separate benchmarks:
+This repository contains four separate benchmarks:

 -   **bench-vscode**: Benchmarks on VSCode codebase with standard linting rules
 -   **bench-vue**: Benchmarks on Vue Core codebase with type-aware linting rules
+-   **bench-sentry**: Benchmarks on Sentry codebase with type-aware linting rules

 ## Summary